Sicko: Synopsis

 The history of the American health care debate serves as a backdrop.
 Opponents of universal health care are set in the context of 1950s-style anti-communist propaganda.
-A 1950s record distributed by the American Medical Association, narrated by corporate spokesmodel Ronald Reagan, warns that universal health care could lead to lost freedoms and socialism.
+A 1961 record distributed by the American Medical Association, narrated by corporate spokesmodel Ronald Reagan, warns that universal health care could lead to lost freedoms and socialism.
 In response, Moore shows that socialized public services like police, fire service, the United States Postal Service, public education and community libraries have not led to communism in the United States.

 Canada

 In Canada, a citizen describes the case of Tommy Douglas, who was voted the greatest Canadian in 2004 for his contributions to the Canadian health system.
 Moore also interviews a microsurgeon and people waiting in the emergency room of a Canadian public hospital.

 HMO origin in the 1970s

-The origins of the Health Maintenance Organization Act of 1973 are presented using a taped conversation between John Ehrlichman and President Richard Nixon on February 17, 1971; Ehrlichman is heard telling Nixon that "the less care they give them, the more money they make", a plan that Nixon remarked was "fine" and "not bad".
+The origins of the Health Maintenance Organization Act of 1973 are presented using a taped conversation between President Richard Nixon and his aide, John Ehrlichman, on February 17, 1971; Ehrlichman is heard telling Nixon that "the less care they give them, the more money they make", a plan that Nixon remarked was "fine" and "not bad".
 This led to the expansion of the modern health maintenance organization-based health care system.
-Connections are highlighted between Pharmaceutical Research and Manufacturers of America (PhRMA), the lobbying arm of the largest drug companies in the United States, lobbying groups in Washington, D.C. and the Congress.
+Connections are highlighted between Pharmaceutical Research and Manufacturers of America (PhRMA), the lobbying arm of the largest drug companies in the United States, lobbying groups in Washington, D.C., and the Congress.
 Hillary Clinton, a champion of the Clinton health care plan, is shown as a crusader for change, appointed to reform the health care system in the United States by her husband, newly elected President Bill Clinton.
-Her efforts are met with heavy-handed criticisms by Republicans on Capitol Hill, and right-wing media throughout the country, who characterize her plan as the harbinger of socialism.
+Her efforts are met with heavy-handed criticisms by Republicans on Capitol Hill and right-wing media throughout the country, who characterize her plan as the harbinger of socialism.
 When she is defeated, her punishment is to "never speak of it again while in the White House."
-Seven years later, her silence is rewarded, as she becomes a Senator via healthcare industry contributions, the second largest recipient in the Senate.
+Seven years later, her silence is rewarded, as she becomes a senator with the help of healthcare industry contributions, the second largest recipient in the Senate.